 Jose Cerda, Ph.D.

 Dr. Cerda earned a B.S. in Chemical Engineering and a M.S. in Chemistry at the University of Puerto Rico at Mayagüez.
-He continued his education at Michigan State University where he received a Ph.D. in Physical Chemistry.
+He continued his education at Michigan State University where he earned a Ph.D. in Physical Chemistry.
 In his graduate research, Dr. Cerda studied the structure of heme proteins by using resonance Raman spectroscopy under the guidance of Dr. Gerald T. Babcock.
 As a postdoctoral research associate, Dr. Cerda worked with Dr. P. Leslie Dutton at the University of Pennsylvania where he investigated the properties of redox cofactors by using electrochemical techniques.
-He worked on free natural/synthetic cofactors and measured the effects from the surrounding medium (solvent or synthetic protein) on the electrochemical properties of these redox cofactors.
+He worked on free natural/synthetic cofactors and measured the effects of the interactions between the surrounding medium and the cofactor by using various electrochemical techniques.
 In 2008, Dr. Cerda joined the faculty of Department of Chemistry at Saint Joseph's University.
 His current research involves the use of electrochemical methods in the study of redox proteins and redox cofactors.

 1. “Extended Scope Synthesis of an Artificial Safranin Cofactor” Gheevarghese Raju, Sunaina Singh, Andrew C. Mutter, Bernard Everson, Jose F. Cerda, Ronald L.Koder.
 Tetrahedron Letters 2014 (55) 2487-2491.